rosieraff/odin-recipes/README.md

-# odin-recipes
+This is my very first project in the world of coding.
-With this website I am expecting to demonstrate these skills -Understanding of html practices
+Through this project I aim to demonstrate these skills:
--Git commit commands and utilizing good commit messages -Inserting hypertext links and images
+-Understanding the basics of html code
+-Utilizing git commands, commit messages, and other valuable tools through github -Using commands on VS Code, terminal on Xubuntu, and github to produce this project -Inserting links, images, and other valuable information on my website